Reading Time: 6 minutes

 At each phase of the cycle, you approach the customer using specific channels and specific marketing messages.

-The first phase is also called the ‘discovery’ or ‘awareness’ phase.
+Reach The first phase is also called the ‘discovery’ or ‘awareness’ phase.
 During this phase, your customer (or prospect) comes in contact with the business.
-This can happen through several online, offline, or in-store mediums like television advertisements, online search, cold emails, events, etc.
+This can happen through several online, offline, or in-store mediums like television advertisements, online searches, cold emails, events, etc.

 For example, A customer service call to collect feedback to improve service that will elevate individual user experience.